Anchorsify/Anchorsify.github.io/_pages/u_Creation.md

 ##### Defender
 Throwing solid blocks, you've honed your reflexes and worked your bones and tendons hard so that your twitch reflex is all you need to keep yourself safe.

 You gain RES/4 Damage Reduction, and you can use the Block defense as a Speed 4 Interrupt.
-Anytime you are struck by an unarmed attack, your attacker takes RES/2 damage (which can't wound)—Punching you hurts.
+Anytime you are struck by a damage-dealing unarmed attack, your attacker takes RES/2 damage (which can't wound)—Punching you hurts.
 Finally, you treat any damage you take as 10% lower for determining what Wounds you take, which increases to 25% when you Block.

 The focus on self-preservation, however, has left you more cautious than most even when attacking.
 The damage of all your attacks is considered 10% lower for determining what wounds they cause.